 Fujifilm X-T10Final Verdict

-When a manufacturer below an existing model introduces a new camera model, the biggest challenge for the manufacturer is to make the new model appealing without taking away from the appeal of the existing model.
-We believe that Fuji has done an exceptionally good job with the X-T10 in this regard.
+When a manufacturer below an existing model introduces a new camera model, the biggest challenge for the manufacturer is to make the new model appealing without removing the current model’s appeal.
+We believe that Fuji has done an excellent job with the X-T10 in this regard.

 The X-T1 is now selling on the market for a price that is substantially more than the price of the new camera, which is enticing, but the general construction and feel of the new camera are very comparable.